Million-dollar banana? Infamous artwork goes on auction – DW – 11/19/2024

 The piece was the talk of the art world for a while, with some critics calling it a brilliant commentary on consumerism and art itself, and others saying it was one of the worst works to be exhibited at that year's fair.

-The auction house's head of contemporary art for the Americas, David Galperin, said in a statement, "If at its core, 'Comedian' questions the very notion of the value of art, then putting the work at auction this November will be the ultimate realization of its essential conceptual idea — the public will finally have a say in deciding its true value."
+"If at its core, 'Comedian' questions the very notion of the value of art, then putting the work at auction this November will be the ultimate realization of its essential conceptual idea — the public will finally have a say in deciding its true value," the auction house's head of contemporary art for the Americas, David Galperin, said in a statement

 A banana on a different level